tudat-team/tudat-space/docs/source/user-guide/project-updates/migration-guide.rst

 Developers were expected to build from the tudat-bundle repository, even though the actual source code lived in tudat and tudatpy.
 This indirection often caused confusion, particularly for new contributors.
 The merge removes this extra layer.

 Consistent configuration:
 Maintaining separate build systems (CMake and conda feedstock) for two repositories sometimes led to inconsistencies or duplication of effort.
-A unified repo makes it easier to keep things aligned.BLABLA
+A unified repo makes it easier to keep things aligned.

 Changing usage patterns:
 The repositories were originally split to support C++-only users.
 However, most users now rely on the Python interface.
 With the merged setup, C++-only workflows are still fully supported, but there's no longer a strong reason to keep the two codebases apart.